JeanMeche/riegler.fr/src/content/posts/2024-05-17-private-fields-downleveling/2024-05-17-private-fields-downleveling.md

 ```

 This way you'll be able to keep all you variable & class names while still enabling optimizations like tree shaking and dead-code elimination (DCE).

+## Since v19

+Since v19, or more precisly since browserlist updated the definitions of "last 2 iOS major versions" to exclude v16, this happened around mid-septembre with the release iOS 18, the default configuration of the Angular CLI doesn't not downlevel private properties anymore.
+If you rely on that default configuration you can safely use private properties and enjoy the smal performance improvements it brings in !